in

 • Strong organizational and time management skills

-• Must be familiar with the Indiana Revised Unclaimed Property Act, Ind.
+• Must become familiar with the Indiana Revised Unclaimed Property Act, Ind.
 Code Ch.
 32-34-1.5

 Supplemental Information